Jemaine: Why not?

 - Murray also delusionally believes himself to be a competent manager, when in reality he has absolutely no knowledge of what a manager is even supposed to do.

-- Snap Back: First ten minutes of the second season reverse all of the big changes that happened in the first season finale.
+- Snap Back: The first ten minutes of the second season reverse all of the big changes that happened in the first season finale.

 - Spinning Paper: Used in the musical-within-a-show Bret and Jemaine perform in the last episode.
 To get this effect in real time, they just have Dave walk slowly to the front of the stage while spinning a newspaper around.